francois-gm/go-kabk/go4-2021-2022-thesis-assignment/1-introductory/README.md

 Example:

 ```
-A first-person, light and slightly digressive back-and-forth.
+A first-person, slightly digressive back-and-forth.
-A personal-historical inquiry on the relationship between chronometry and the labouring body.
+An inquiry on chronometry and the labouring body.
 A punctuation of historical technological milestones.
-This intertwined with selected personal familial observations.
+And personal familial observations.
-A text interrogative by nature, yet offering no precise roadmap.
+Interrogative by nature – no precise roadmap.
 ```

 ### 2. See, structure, navigate (10 min) (+15 min group read)

-Write in **max 150 words** a visiting experience featuring your thesis.
+Write in **max 150 words** a visiting experience (featuring your thesis).
 Consider **appearance**, **movement**, **structure** and **navigation**.
 Use a descriptive writing style, with no subjects.

 **Appearance**: